 What is credit card churning?

-This controversial strategy involves applying for credit cards with bonus point offers, then cancelling them when you've been rewarded.
+This somewhat controversial strategy involves applying for credit cards with bonus point offers, then cancelling them when you've been rewarded.

-The general goal with credit card churning is to earn as many points as possible in a short amount of time, while also keeping your credit card costs down.
+The goal of credit card churning is to earn as many points as possible in a short amount of time, while also keeping your credit card costs down.
 In theory, as long as you meet the bonus point spend requirements, pay off the balance in full and cancel the card, you can avoid or limit the interest charges and annual fees.

 How does credit card churning work?